Central Tibet Tour 8 Days Map

 Detail itinerary of Central Tibet Tour

-Upon arrival at Gonggar Airport (Lhasa), finish your immigration formalities then meet your guide after a scenic 2.5-hour drive (183 km) takes you to Tsedang, a calm town in the Yarlung Valley.
-The day is reserved for acclimatization.
+Upon arrival at Gonggar Airport (Lhasa), finish your immigration formalities then meet your guide after a scenic 1.3-hour drive (120 km) takes you to Tsedang, a calm town in the Yarlung Valley.
+Rest of the day of Central Tibet Tour is reserved for acclimatization.

 activity-icon